meiroger/CEO-Company-Percentage-NER-Classifier/README.md

 # IEMS308_hw3

-NER_classifier.ipynb - jupyter notebook that contains source code for classifier
+NER_classifier.ipynb - jupyter notebook that contains source code for classifier and detailed explanations

 model.pdf - document specifying a list of the features used, process taken, selected classification model, and performance of model